ogubuikeAlex/BibleIndexer-v2/contributions.md

 - Create a new branch for your changes
 - Make your changes and commit them to your branch
 - Push your branch to your forked repository on GitHub
-- Submit a pull request from your branch to our main repository Please ensure that your code follows our coding style and conventions, and that it includes tests for any new functionality or bug fixes.
+- Submit a pull request from your branch to our master repository <br>
+Please ensure that your code follows our coding style and conventions, and that it includes tests for any new functionality or bug fixes.

 ## Code of Conduct
 Please note that we have a code of conduct in place to ensure that our project is a welcoming and inclusive environment for everyone.
 By contributing to our project, you agree to abide by our code of conduct.
-You can read our code of conduct here.
+You can read our code of conduct [here](https://github.com/king-Alex-d-great/BibleIndexer-v2/blob/master/code_of_conduct.md).